 - In a heat-safe mug or jar, heat up whole milk in a microwave for about 40 seconds (depending on how powerful your microwave is) until it's really warm and place 2 bags of Earl Grey tea into the milk to steep.

-- Add 1 Tbsp of dry milk powder to the tea and stir until there are no lumps and has completely dissolved.
+- Add 1 tablespoon of dry milk powder to the tea and stir until there are no lumps and has completely dissolved.
 Set aside for 10 minutes, then remove the tea bags.

 - Heat heavy cream and sugar in a small saucepan.
 Bring to a simmer over medium heat and while whisking, gradually pour the steeped Earl Grey tea milk over a sieve into the saucepan.
 If there are any lumps remaining in the sieve, add some of the milk from the saucepan over top of the sieve and push through with the back of a spoon.